From an intense sports workout to being really sick, making sure you are staying hydrated is really important!

 Why Use Baking Soda For Electrolyte Drink?

-Its use is justified because sodium bicarbonate or baking soda:
+Its use is justified because of sodium bicarbonate or baking soda:

 - is not harmful to health (it does not cause allergy, it is edible and non-toxic)